Sent Back to Login Screen?

-ThruTalk is a synchronous communication platform and requires both a steady internet connection and a steady phone connection.
+ThruTalk (Legacy) is an asynchronous communication platform and requires both a steady internet connection and a steady phone connection.
 In instances where either connection is unstable and does not maintain a steady connection, the caller will be dropped from the dialer because the system can no longer verify their connection status and if they are available to receive a call.

 For phone connections, check what phone service the caller has for their cellular device.
 Check they are not using VOIP or calling over wifi as the connections tend to drop out more often.
 Check with other callers present (if there are others) if they are using different phone carriers for their cellular devices and if those calls are successful.
 Ask how many "bars" of service strength their phone is currently receiving.
 Rebooting the device will acquire a new connection that may be stronger than their current connection.
 Potentially you may ask the user with the issue to try calling from a different physical location - to move from their spot and set up to make calls again from a different table, seat, or desk.
 Lastly, if an alternate device may be borrowed for their session, have the caller try connecting with that alternate phone.

 For internet connections, if setting up a location for a phone bank, check the internet and wifi connections to be sure they are fast and reliable.
 If using wifi, make sure your callers are close to the router and are not moving in and out of router range during the call.
 Additionally, keeping the bandwidth clear by preventing use of streaming or social media activity during live calls helps to increase session stability.
 If you are unable to get a better connection, see if callers can use cell phone hot spots to spread out the internet load amongst your callers.
 Please review our exploration of internet issues and the impact on scripts here for further assistance.

 The Service is Not Open or Does Not Have a List Loaded